oricis/bootstrap-based-styles/README.md

-# Bootstrap based styles
+# Bootstrap based styles v.2.1.0

-These CSS / SCSS files are inspired visually in the [Bootstrap framework][1] and use the identical CSS class names in the most of cases to achieve compatibility in the styled work.
+These CSS / SCSS files are inspired visually in the [Bootstrap framework][1] and use identical or similar CSS class names.

 ***